 Indian courts already carve out exceptions to the open courts doctrine and the right to privacy based on the subject matter of cases.
 Courts hold in-camera trials in these cases, either compulsorily as mandated by various statutes or as per the judge's discretion.
-Divorce and matrimonial cases, cases under the Protection of Children from Sexual Offences (POCSO) Act or Protection of Women from Domestic Violence Act, cases on rape, sexual assault, or cases involving minors are examples where courts do not have to make public all information from the case.
+Divorce and matrimonial cases, cases under the Protection of Children from Sexual Offences (POCSO) Act or Protection of Women from Domestic Violence Act, cases on rape, sexual assault, or cases involving minors are examples where courts do not have to make information related to the court proceedings public.